Trans-umbilical breast augmentation: Surgical technique

 The TUBA (Trans-umbilical Breast Augmentation) approach is inapplicable for the emplacement of incompressible, pre-filled breast implants, usually of the silicone-gel-filled variety.
 There is felt to be somewhat less precision with this approach in developing the breast pocket as compared to traditional incisions.
 Future surgeries or difficulties encountered during the initial surgery likely need to be addressed through a different incision.

+But a Taiwan surgeon Huang Hong Ming had published a case of revisional endoscopic TUBA repalcing the implants up to 790cc along with inferior reinforcement using biodegradable mesh GalaFLEX successfully in IMCAS bangkok 2026.